-While this is a very straightforward dish, I know that poaching eggs isn’t a relaxing weekend pastime for some cooks!
+While this is a very straightforward dish, I know that poaching eggs isn’t a relaxing weekend pastime for some cooks.
 It can be daunting and frustrating, ending up overcooked and stringy, with broken yolks, and cold when it gets to the table!

 If you don’t like runny eggs or you can’t eat eggs that aren’t fully cooked, then choose another dish to make.
 Anyone who tells you that you should poach the eggs for 3–4 minutes doesn’t like eggs or is paranoid.

-I generally do two eggs at a time.
-The problem comes when cooking for lots of people.
-By the time you’ve finished the last eggs the first ones are cold.
-The best solution is to place the eggs in an ice bath to halt the cooking process once the two minutes in the pan is up.
+The best solution for this classic salade Lyonnaise recipe is to place the eggs in an ice bath to halt the cooking process once the two minutes in the pan is up.
 When your salad is prepared in the bowls, plunge the eggs back in the near-boiling water for 10–15 seconds to reheat.

-- 1 tablespoon butter
+- 1 tbsp butter

-- 1 dash of olive oil
+- 1 glug olive oil

-- ½ baguette, sliced
+- ½ baguette - sliced

-- Salt and pepper to taste
+- 1 sprinkle salt and pepper or to taste

 - 3 parts extra virgin olive oil

-- 1 part vinegar (whichever type you like)
+- 1 part vinegar - whichever type you like

-- A little Dijon mustard
+- Dijon mustard

-- A little lemon juice
+- lemon juice

-- Freshly ground salt and pepper
+- freshly ground salt and pepper

 - Heat a non-stick pan to medium heat and add the butter and olive oil.